 Directly following the try-outs, we’re going to start forming the teams.
 All players will be contacted within 7-10 days to let them know our decision.

-All practices will be held in the Bethesda area.
+All practices will be held in the Bethesda, Rockville, and Potomac area.

 NO. We’re absolutely committed to making our playing fields a positive environment for everyone to enjoy.
 This is NOT a league for parents to live through their children or take away from the kids’ experience.
 It’s about two things: getting better and having fun!

-We have a built-in rain makeup week at the end of each season, and we schedule extra team practices indoors to compensate for any rained out practices.
+We have a built-in rain makeup week at the end of each season.